If you have questions or need help, there are many ways to contact us. Librarians and library staff are always here to help you:

-For more information see the Ask Us page.
+For more information, visit the Ask Us page.
 You can also use the "Ask Us" icon at the top of each webpage.

 Academic Commons is a one-stop shop connecting you to academic services and support across GW.
 Academic Commons offers free course-specific tutoring or course review sessions for most introductory courses.
 You can also attend workshops to learn new skills or to improve your study skills.
 The Academic Commons website or a visit to the student-staffed Ask Us Desk at Gelman Library can help you find many other types of academic support.

 Your professors may put readings “on reserve” for your classes.
 These are books or materials an instructor asks the library to set aside for a specific academic course.
 The loan period is shorter than other materials to allow the entire class access to them.
 Print reserves are available at the Check Out Desk at Gelman or Eckles.
 You may also have course reserves available to you electronically through Blackboard.

 The Top Textbooks program acquires up to five copies of required textbooks for a select group of undergraduate, high enrollment courses with traditionally expensive textbooks and places them on course reserve for use by all students.
 Textbooks are available for students to check out for up to three hours.
 Top Textbooks are available at the Gelman Library Check Out Desk.

 Check Out Multimedia Equipment